Wizzypedia MCP Server

 This configuration allows read operations only (search, view pages, etc).

-For Cursor (~/.cursor/mcp.json
+For Cursor (~/.cursor/mcp.json):

 { "mcpServers": { "wizzypedia": { "command": "npx", "args": ["-y", "wizzypedia-mcp-server"] } } }

-For Claude Desktop (~/Library/Application Support/Claude/claude_desktop_config.json
+For Claude Desktop (~/Library/Application Support/Claude/claude_desktop_config.json on macOS or %APPDATA%\Claude\claude_desktop_config.json on Windows):

 This configuration enables both read and write operations (create/update pages).